MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Press **Enter** to execute the command.

 1. GitHub Copilot will prompt you for information about the project principles and constraints.
-Provide the following detailed context:
+Provide the following context:

     ```plaintext
-    Create a constitution for the ContosoDashboard project with the following principles and constraints:
+    Create a constitution for the ContosoDashboard project:

-    **Organizational Constraints:**
+    **Technology Stack:**
+    - Backend: ASP.NET Core 8.0+ with Entity Framework Core
-    - All cloud infrastructure must use Microsoft Azure services (Azure App Service, Azure SQL Database, Azure Blob Storage, Azure Key Vault)
+    - Cloud: Microsoft Azure (App Service, SQL Database, Blob Storage, Key Vault)
-    - Authentication must integrate with Microsoft Entra ID (formerly Azure AD)
+    - Authentication: Microsoft Entra ID
-    - Must comply with Contoso Corporation's data retention policies (3-year minimum for business data)
-    - Must follow GDPR and data privacy regulations

-    **Security Requirements:**
+    **Security:**
-    - All data in transit must use TLS 1.3 encryption
+    - TLS 1.3 encryption for data in transit
-    - All data at rest must be encrypted
+    - Encryption at rest for all stored data
-    - Implement protection against OWASP Top 10 vulnerabilities (SQL Injection, XSS, CSRF, etc.)
-    - Role-based access control (RBAC) must be enforced for all features
+    - Role-based access control (RBAC) for all features
+    - Virus scanning for uploaded files
-    - Sensitive configuration (connection strings, API keys) must be stored in Azure Key Vault
+    - Store sensitive configuration in Azure Key Vault
-    - All authentication attempts and security events must be logged

-    **Technical Standards:**
-    - Use ASP.NET Core 8.0 or later for backend development
-    - Follow Microsoft's official coding conventions and style guidelines
-    - All code must include XML documentation comments for public APIs
-    - Minimum 80% code coverage with unit tests
-    - Use Entity Framework Core for data access
-    - Implement repository pattern for data access layers

-    **Performance Requirements:**
+    **Performance:**
-    - Page load times must not exceed 2 seconds under normal network conditions
+    - Page loads under 2 seconds
-    - API response times must not exceed 500 milliseconds for 95% of requests
+    - API responses under 500ms
-    - The application must support 1,000 concurrent users
+    - Support 1,000 concurrent users
-    - Database queries must be optimized with appropriate indexing

-    **Quality Standards:**
-    - All user-facing messages must be clear and professional
-    - Error handling must provide meaningful feedback without exposing sensitive information
+    **Quality:**
+    - 80% code coverage with unit tests
+    - XML documentation for public APIs
-    - The application must be accessible and comply with WCAG 2.1 Level AA standards
+    - WCAG 2.1 Level AA accessibility
-    - All features must work on latest versions of Edge, Chrome, Firefox, and Safari

-    **Development Practices:**
-    - Use Git for version control with meaningful commit messages
+    - Use repository pattern for data access
-    - Follow GitFlow branching strategy (main, develop, feature branches)
-    - Require code reviews before merging to main branch
-    - Implement CI/CD pipelines for automated testing and deployment
-    - Document all architectural decisions in ADR (Architecture Decision Records) format
     ```

 1. Press **Enter** and wait for GitHub Copilot to process the information and generate the constitution.